probmods/chapters/index.md

 Please cite this book as: N. D. Goodman and J. B. Tenenbaum (electronic).
 Probabilistic Models of Cognition.

+## How to help

+Send any errors to <u>probmods@<span style='display:none'>REMOVETHIS</span>gmail.com</u>

+This book is open source.
+We use Github to host the repositories for the [book content](http://github.com/probmods/chapters), the [accounts infrastructure](http://github.com/probmods/accounts), and the [WebChurch engine](http://github.com/probmods/webchurch), which supports running Church programs in the browser.
+We welcome issues and pull requests.

 ## Acknowledgements

-We are grateful to the following people, who contributed content or technical expertise to this or a previous version of the book: Timothy J. O'Donnell, Andreas Stuhlmuller, Tomer Ullman, John McCoy, Long Ouyang.
+We are grateful to the following people, who contributed content or technical expertise: Timothy J. O'Donnell, Andreas Stuhlmuller, Tomer Ullman, John McCoy, Long Ouyang, Julius Cheng.

 The construction and ongoing support of this tutorial are made possible by grants from the Office of Naval Research, the James S. McDonnell Foundation, the National Science Foundation, and the Stanford VPOL.